wilsonliaows/docs/connectors/jdbc.md

 #### Complex statements

 Your `WHERE` condition can also contain subqueries.
-The following query can be used on the `compensation` table.
+The example below selects inactive employees from the `compensation` table (presumably to ensure they're not accidentally compensated).

 ```sql
 id in (select compensation_id from users where active = 0)